 Information covering thesis preparation is contained in the publication, Preparation and Submission Manual for Doctoral Dissertations and Master’s Theses “Bluebook,” which can be found online.
 The completed thesis is submitted to the thesis committee for review.

-Plan II: Comprehensive Examination Plan
+Plan II: Comprehensive Examination Plan (for MA and MS)

 Following advancement to candidacy, the student electing Plan II must pass a comprehensive examination administered by the major department.
 A final report of the comprehensive examination for the master of arts or master of science degree under Plan II is used to report successful completion of the examination requirement.